top of page

 Now, it’s time to turn our attention to choosing the specific curriculum that will shape your daily lessons.

-Select a Curriculum That Balances Academics and Engagement
+Select a Curriculum that Balances Academics and Engagement

 Are you looking for a simple, open-and-go option?
 The School House Anywhere offers pre-planned lessons that require minimal prep time.
 It's a great choice if you're juggling multiple kids or working while homeschooling.
 Our American Emergent Curriculum (AEC) is thoughtfully designed to nurture your child's natural curiosity while ensuring comprehensive academic development.